Loading...

 Mindful Eating

-Eat slowly and chew thoroughly to aid digestion and give your body time to signal when it's full.
+Eat slowly and chew food thoroughly to aid digestion and prevent rapid glucose spikes.

 healthspan-mbl